hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Investigate

 Explanation:
-look into
+Look into.

 For citizens use:
-look into
+Look into.

 ### Issue

 Explanation:
-The legal word for children or grandchildren.
-The matter to be decided by a court
+The legal word for children or grandchildren or the matter to be decided by a court.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Issued